t0m0h1/stopwatch-program-simple/README.md

 # stopwatch-program-simple
-simple program which counts lap times on key events.
+simple program which counts lap times on on-key events.

 this python file is intended to provide an example of a stripped down version of a lap-timer using the time module (inbuilt),